-the solution is simple – to realize and appreciate yourself as a cognitive, rational being whose greatest quality is that you can think – an invisible, unmeasurable attribute that defines and drives every action.
+the technique is simple – to realize and appreciate yourself as a cognitive, rational being whose greatest quality is that you can think – an invisible, unmeasurable attribute that defines and drives every action.

 Thinking allows us to understand our world, understand its relationship to us, and understand our purpose as more than mere organic life-forms fated to just live and die, but one with the responsibility to grow as the powerful force of reason and understanding we are capable of being.